magniff/watch/README.md

 >>> # Note, that the flag value does not leak to other instances
 >>> s1 = SomeClass()
 >>> s1.foo = 10
-AttributeError: Failed to set attribute 'foo' of object <__main__.SomeClass object at 0x7fa478491358> to be 10.
+AttributeError: Failed to set attribute 'foo' of object <SomeClass object at 0x7f...> to be 10.
 ```

 ### Limitations